Wednesday, September 30, 2015

 The Aya says:

-And when you (O Muhammad) did bring them a sign they said: why did you not work on bringing it.
+And when you (O Muhammad) did not bring them a sign they said: why did you not work on bringing it.
 Respond: “I only follow what is inspired towards me from my nurturing Lord.
 This is insights from your nurturing Lord and guidance and grace to people who seek safety”.

 My personal note: